The way we work is making us dumber (and what you can do about it)

 Do you ever feel like some of the people you work with aren’t exactly the sharpest tools in the shed?
 Or worse, does it sometimes seem like you’re not working to your own full potential?
 The explanation might not be in your (or your coworkers’) IQs, but in the nature of work itself.
 It turns out that the way we do it is making us dumber.

-A study released last week by the University of California demonstrates how the constant influx of email messages that most people receive all day long causes them high levels of stress and reduces their ability to concentrate.
+A study out of the University of California demonstrates how the constant influx of email messages that most people receive all day long causes them high levels of stress and reduces their ability to concentrate.

 In an experiment, researchers removed email from a group of office workers and compared their heart rates and behaviours with a group of similar workers who had access to email over five days.
 The people who had email changed computer windows an average of 37 times per hour – more than double the number of times of those without email.
 This means that all day long, workers with email are only spending an average of less than two minutes focused on any one thing before jumping over to check something else.

 Inspiration can happen quickly, but most quality work takes more than two minutes of attention to accomplish.

 The workers with email were also much more stressed, described as being in a “high alert” state.
 “We found that when you remove email from workers’ lives, they multitask less and experience less stress,” said study co-author Gloria Mark.

 In an earlier study, Dr. Glenn Wilson, a psychiatrist at King’s College London University, measured the IQs of workers over the course of a workday.
 His clinical trials showed that in people who tried to respond to every email message as it came in saw their IQs fall by 10 points.
 He pointed out that this is more than double the hit your IQ would take from smoking marijuana.